 If you are interested in mentoring a Boulder-based RESESS intern, please download the RESESS Intern Mentor application and fill it out offline.
-Once you have formulated your proposed project, please copy and paste your responses into the online mentor application form.
+Once you have formulated your proposed project, please email this document containing your responses to resess(at)unavco.org.

 What we provide: